chwar/XRUI/README.md

 		<td><img src="https://user-images.githubusercontent.com/25299178/150390183-61c38a42-88f2-4ef3-90d4-ac5586272fd8.png" alt="ar" width = 360px></td>
 	</tr>
 	<tr>
-		<td align="center">PC</td>
+		<td align="center">2D Landscape</td>
-		<td align="center">AR (identical)</td>
+		<td align="center">2D Portrait</td>
 	</tr>
 </table>

 XRUI can create contextual menus dynamically.
-Here, PC and AR styles are identical: the contextual menu is shown as a floating list.
-VR is currently not supported for this template.
+The contextual menu is shown as a floating list.
+World UI is currently not supported for this template.
 Similarly to the menu and list templates, a menu element template is also given to create entries in the contextual menu.
 Because the entries are context-dependent, they need to be generated dynamically at runtime.

 The `ShowContextualMenu` method needs at least the x and y coordinates of the parent element (i.e. the element that was interacted which caused the contextual menu to appear), and a boolean to indicate whether or not the styling should include an arrow pointing at the parent element.
 A first overload gives the possibility to provide a custom template.
 A second overload lets developers provide left and right offsets for finer tuning of the menu’s position.
 The method returns a `XRUIContextualMenu` instance, which is required to add entries to the menu.